Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Core Planning Engine

 We consider cooperative human--robot task execution in a shared workspace where a human-controlled agent and an autonomous robot operate concurrently to complete a finite set of perception-identified tasks.
 The human pursues an internal and unobserved objective, while the robot must adapt online using only the human's recent motion and the evolving task completion status, without explicit communication.

-Unlike conventional intent inference that emphasizes goal prediction alone, our setting involves multiple task types and therefore requires task type-aware coordination under uncertainty.
-Tasks may be independent (completable by any single agent) or cooperative (requiring simultaneous presence).
-A standard goal-following strategy directs the robot toward the most-likely human target.
-Such an assignment can be suboptimal: when the human selects an independent task, allocating the robot to the same task introduces redundant effort; when the task is cooperative, delayed convergence increases synchronization costs.
+Unlike conventional intent inference that emphasizes goal prediction alone, our setting involves multiple task types: tasks may be independent (completable by any single agent) or cooperative (requiring simultaneous presence).
+Simply following the most-likely human target can therefore be suboptimal: joining the human on an independent task introduces redundant effort, while delayed convergence on a cooperative task increases synchronization costs.
 These asymmetric coordination costs, together with noisy motion cues and real-time control constraints, motivate a lightweight intent belief coupled with a stability-aware coordination policy.